Isaaq: Post-colonial

 The Isaaq people along with other northern Somali tribes were under British Somaliland protectorate administration from 1884 to 1960.
 On gaining independence, the Somaliland protectorate decided to form a union with Italian Somalia.
 The Isaaq clan spearheaded the greater Somalia quest from 1960 to 1991.

 The Isaaq played a massive role to push for unification and independence.
 They selected to join the Trust Territory of Somaliland to form the Somali Republic.
 During the civilian government from 1960 to 1969, they held dominant positions.
-Jama Mohamed Ghalib (1960-4) and Ahmed Mohamed Obsiye (1964-6), both belonging to the Isaaq clan, served as the president of the National Assembly, while a notable Isaaq member named Muhammad Haji Ibrahim Egal served as the Prime Minister of Somalia from 1967-9.
+Jama Mohamed Ghalib (1960-4) and Ahmed Mohamed Obsiye (1964-6), both belonging to the Isaaq clan, served as the president of the National Assembly, while a notable Isaaq member named Muhammad Haji Ibrahim Egal served as the prime minister of Somalia from 1967 to 1969.
 Furthermore, when English became one of the official languages, the ministries of Foreign Trade, Foreign Affairs, Education, and Information were mainly held by the Isaaq members.
 They were still powerful in the early years of the military dictatorship (1969–91).
 However, from the late 1970s, Marehan became politically powerful under the leadership of the military dictator Siad Barre.
 The Isaaq began to face political and economic marginalization and in response, they organized the Somali National Movement to over his regime.
 Thus the Somaliland War of Independence began and this struggle movement forced the Isaaq clan to become a victim to a genocidal campaign by Siad Barre's troops (which also included armed Somali refugees from Ethiopia); the death toll has been estimated to be between 50,000 and 250,000.
 After the collapse of the Somali Democratic Republic in 1991 the Isaaq-dominated Somaliland declared independence from Somalia as a separate nation.